2024 ACG Junior Faculty Development Grant

-The ACG Junior Faculty Development Award is a three-year award, newly increased this year to $450,000, designed to support a junior faculty member of outstanding promise to establish an independent, productive career in gastroenterology or hepatology.
+The ACG Junior Faculty Development Award is a three-year award of $450,000, designed to support a junior faculty member of outstanding promise to establish an independent, productive career in gastroenterology or hepatology.
 This award of $150,000 per year for each of three years provides salary support for protected time to young investigators at critical points in their career development.

 University of Michigan

 Towards a Precision Medicine Approach to Treat Pain in Chronic Pancreatitis

 Lipid Metabolite Profiles and Cardiovascular Events in Persons with HIV (PWH) who have Metabolic Dysfunction-Associated Steatotic Liver Disease (MASLD)

 The ACG Established Investigator Bridge Funding Award is a two-year award supporting 30% protected time as bridge funding for established investigators.
 This bridge funding grant of $150,000 per year for 2 years is designed to support researchers principally focused on digestive or liver diseases, and to sustain their competitive, patient-oriented research programs during a gap in federal program funding.

 Molecular Determinants of Hepatocellular Carcinoma Disparities Among Hispanic Patients

 Defining a Fiber-Responsive Functional Microbiome to Treat Ulcerative Colitis